bulgariamitko/klaturov-yt-channel/video-001-flutterflow-to-cli-deployment/SCRIPT.md

 **[Click "Create GitHub Repository" button]**

 Click this button.
 FlutterFlow will open a dialog where you can:
-- Choose your repository name (I'll use "cheapest-app")
+- Choose your repository name (I'll use "my-flutter-app")
 - Select Public or Private (I recommend Private for production apps)

 **[Create repository]**